Skip to content

 7. The tradition of greeting someone by shaking hands began in ancient Greece.

-8. One of the first historical references to the yo-yo appears on a Greek vase from 440 BC.
+8. One of the first historical references to the yo-yo appears on a Greek vase from 440 BCE.

 9. Most girls were married at the age of 13 or 14, and marriages were arranged by their fathers.

-10. Ancient Greeks didn’t have toilet paper but instead used pebbles and pieces of broken ceramics.
+10. Ancient Greeks didn’t have toilet paper; instead, they used pebbles and pieces of broken ceramics.

 Leave a comment